phetsims/rosetta/doc/implementation-notes.md

 have a `client` directory that is set up as if it were its own repository.
 Ditto for the `server` directory.
 The frontend/client dependencies are separate from the backend/server dependencies.
+The workspaces setup also allows us to house the frontend and the backend in the same repository, as opposed to housing them in separate repositories.

 ### How Workspaces Are Configured